Ramsey County road project is currently at a stand-still.

 Ramsey County States Attorney Lonnie Olson helped advise the commission on what course to take.

 He explained the process that the commission might need to go through legally to condemn the property and use what is called the “quick take” process.
 Although none of the commissioners liked the sound of that, in the end the motion was made by Commissioner Ed Brown and seconded by Commissioner Mark Olson.
 In the roll call vote that ensued both Commissioner Bill Mertens and Heisler voted against the motion but Commission Chair Scott Diseth broke the tie with a vote of “Aye.”

-Page 2 of 2 - It passed with a vote of three to two.
+It passed with a vote of three to two.

 This set in motion the process whereby the county will go through the steps where it can legally take the land from the landowners to move the road project along.
 The landowners will be compensated for their land at fair market value and legal costs are borne by the county.